 Except as set forth herein, neither we nor, to the best of our knowledge, any of our directors, executive officers or other affiliates has any contract, arrangement, understanding or relationship with any other person with respect to any securities of Motor Cargo, including, but not limited to, any contract, arrangement, understanding or relationship concerning the transfer or the voting of any such securities, joint ventures, loan or option arrangements, puts or calls, guaranties of loans, guaranties against loss or the giving or withholding of proxies.
-Except as described herein, there have been no contacts, negotiations or transactions since December 31, 1997, between us or, to the best of our knowledge, any of our directors, executive officers or other hand, concerning a merger, consolidation or acquisition, a tender offer or other acquisition of securities, an election of directors, or a sale or other transfer of a material amount of assets.
-Neither we, nor, to the best of our knowledge, any of our directors, executive officiates has, since December 31, 1997, had any transaction with Motor Cargo or any of its executive officers, directors or affiliates that would require disclosure under the rules and regulations of the SEC applicable to the offer.
+Except as described herein, there have been no contacts, negotiations or transactions since December 31, 1997, between us or, to the best of our knowledge, any of our directors, executive officers or other affiliates on the one hand, and Motor Cargo or its affiliates, on the other hand, concerning a merger, consolidation or acquisition, a tender offer or other acquisition of securities, an election of directors, or a sale or other transfer of a material amount of assets.
+Neither we, nor, to the best of our knowledge, any of our directors, executive officers or other affiliates has, since December 31, 1997, had any transaction with Motor Cargo or any of its executive officers, directors or affiliates that would require disclosure under the rules and regulations of the SEC applicable to the offer.